| Title: | Matrix Completion via Iterative Soft-Thresholded SVD |

 convergence threshold, measured as the relative changed in the Frobenius norm between two successive estimates. |

-It is the largest singular value for the matrix,
+It is the largest singular value for the matrix, with zeros replacing

-with zeros replacing missing values.
-It uses svd.als
+missing values.
+It uses svd.als with rank=2.

 a single number, the largest singular value